Mazie Hirono: Political positions

 According to On the Issues, Hirono's voting history places her in the "left/liberal" camp.
 The American Conservative Union gave her a 2% lifetime conservative rating in 2020.

 Abortion

-Hirono has a 100% rating from Naral Pro-Choice America.
-She is also endorsed by EMILY's list for pro-choice women.
+Hirono has a 100% rating from Reproductive Freedom for All (formerly NARAL Pro-Choice America).
+She has also been consistently endorsed by EMILY's List, an organization that endorses women running on pro-choice platforms.
 At a Senate Judiciary Committee hearing, Hirono told the panel: "If you don't support abortion, don't get one, but leave everyone else to the painful decisions they have to make along with their physicians".

 Hirono called the June 2022 overturning of Roe v.
 Wade "a horrific day in America".
-She also said, "This will go down as one of the worst decisions in the history of the Court."
+She proclaimed, "This will go down as one of the worst decisions in the history of the Court."

 Gun control

 In 2016, she participated in the Chris Murphy gun control filibuster.
 Hirono expressed disappointment when the Democrat-proposed Feinstein Amendment (banning the sale of firearms to individuals on the terrorist watchlist) and the Republican-backed background check expansion and alert system (regarding guns being sold to terrorist watchlist suspects) both failed to pass the Senate.